AliRizaSevgili/grc-enterprise-risk-program/README.md

 - NIST Cybersecurity Framework (CSF)
 - ISO/IEC 27001

-The mapping ensures audit readiness and structured control implementation.
+This alignment ensures that risks, controls, and governance structures are consistent with audit expectations and industry best practices.

 ---